Built for Mehmet I between 1412 and 1419, Yeşil Camii represents a departure from the previous, Persian-influenced Seljuk architecture....

 Yeşil Türbe information

-The mausoleum of fifth Ottoman sultan Mehmed I Çelebi (and several of his children) stands in a cypress-trimmed park opposite Yeşil Camii.
+The mausoleum of 5th Ottoman sultan Mehmed I Çelebi (and several of his children) stands in a cypress-trimmed park opposite Yeşil Camii (Green Mosque).
 During his short rule (1413–21), he re-united a fractured empire following the Mongols' 1402 invasion.
-Despite its name, the türbe is not green; the blue Kütahya tiles outside postdate the 1855 earthquake.
+Despite its name, the türbe is not green; it has blue Kütahya tiles outside that postdate the 1855 earthquake.
 The structure has a sublime, simple beauty, the original interior tiles exemplifying 15th-century decor.
 There is also an impressive tiled mihrab .